Back

 Example:

-bix dev # essentially, iex -S mix phx.server
+bix local dev # essentially, iex -S mix phx.server

 Mix Server Without REPL